 Yes, several months ago I obtained temporary residency in Romania.
 Now I am able to stay, and to come and go, as much as I want for up to one year.
 And at the end of the year, I can renew my residency as well.

-How did I manage to get this temporary residency visa?
+How did I manage to get this temporary residency in a European country?

 Did I get a job in Romania?
 Nope.

 Am I in the Peace Corps or working for some other volunteer organization?
 No I am not.

 Am I marrying a local woman?
 Nope.
 Not yet anyway.

 So again, how did I, an ordinary traveler, manage to obtain residency in a country where I don’t have any connections, where I don’t speak the language and where I am not working, studying or volunteering?

 The answer lies in my favorite word – creativity.

 While eating dinner with a Romanian friend back in March, we started to joke about my sudden addiction to this country.
 At one point, she mentioned that I should just get residency considering how much I like to be here and we shared a good laugh at that suggestion.